flyerhzm/huangzhimin.com/_posts/2013-06-18-how-to-upload-and-download-large-files-on-heroku-with-s3.markdown

 - s3
 ---
-I'm consulting on a rails project on heroku, it involves generating a large pdf for customer, so you must already guess it leads to 30s timeout on heroku.
+I'm consulting on a rails project on heroku, it involves generating a large pdf for customer, so you must already guess it led to 30s timeout on heroku.

 At first, I handled it with common sense, moving pdf render to a background job, in the client side, it polls the status of bj, if job is